MagneticDuck/altitude-printer/README.md

 # altitude-printer

-This is a small, hastily written utility I wrote to facilitate the reading of altitude server logs by human administrators.
-Build it with cabal, the haskell build system:
+This utility facilitates the reading of [altitude](http://altitudegame.com) server logs by human administrators.

+## features

+- Player join and quit notifications
+- Chat with nicknames
+- Formatted timestamps
+- Map switches
+- Explicit notification of time-gaps between meaningful events larger than 30 minutes.

+## usage

+For now the only way to get your hands on this is to build it from source with the Haskell build system Cabal:

-    cabal install
+    $ cabal install

-And run the created 'altitude-printer' executible, passing an entire raw server log into its stdin; it will print a human-readable version to its stdout, with all kinds of helpful features and information.
-You can find examples in the /tests/ directory.
+    $ cat log.txt ./dist/build/altitude-printer/altitude-printer > output

+-